Fun Book Report Ideas for Fourth, Fifth and Sixth Graders

 6. Book Report Posters

 This might be the easiest option of the book report ideas.
 Have students first sketch their posters on a sheet of notebook paper.
 Then, provide students with a large piece of poster paper or chart paper.
 Posters must identify main characters, setting, title, problem, and solution.
-Display finished posters on classroom or hallway walls.
+Display finished posters in the classroom or on hallway walls.

 7. Book Report Mobiles